Query Processing on Tensor Computation Runtimes: Conclusion

 \section{Conclusion}

-We presented \system, the first system able to run relational queries on tensor computation runtimes. \system is able to take advantage of all the innovations poured into tensor computation runtimes, as well as to run efficiently on any of the supported hardware devices.

-Our experiments showed not only that \system is capable of running the full 22 queries composing the TPC-H benchmark on tensor runtimes, but also that \system's performance is comparable to that of specialized CPU and GPU query processing systems, and can outperform them on several queries.
+We proposed \system, the first system able to run relational queries on TCRs. \system is able to take advantage of all the innovation poured into TCRs, as well as to run efficiently on any hardware devices supported by TCRs.
+Our experiments showed not only that \system is capable of running the full TPC-H benchmark on TCRs, but also that \system's performance is comparable and often superior to that of specialized CPU and GPU query processing systems.